How can anyone in the United States think that bats are scary?

-- Smaller bat with gray fur on front and back, face, ears, wings, and legs are light black.
+- a Smaller bat with gray fur on the front and back.
+The face, ears, wings, and legs are light black.

 - Wings are elongated and narrow with pointed tips.
-Their wingspan is approximately 12 to 14 inches.
+Their wingspan is approximately 13 inches (33 cm).

-The Mexican Free-tailed Bat is the fastest in the United States!
+The Mexican Free-tailed Bat is the fastest bat in the United States!

-Their long narrow wings help make them quick and have direct flight patterns while catching their flying prey.
-They also use echolocation to help to navigate in the night sky.
+Their long, narrow wings help make them quick and have direct flight patterns while catching their flying prey.
+They also use echolocation to help them navigate in the night sky.

 Mexican Free-tailed Bat Range Map